SollyBunny/discord-bot/README.md

 `admin`: Whether user must be an admin (in `conf.main.admins`)
 `dm`: Whether this command can be used in DMs or not
 `hide`: Whether the calling of this command is hidden
 `args`: List of arguments (look below for more info)

-### Arguments
-Arguments are very clamplicated, here is an example of some args
+Here is the format for the argument param
 ```js
 args: [
 	[dc.TEXT, "channel", "Name of channel", true],